-If all reception structures are completely saturated and Fedasil decides to not assign a reception place, the asylum seeker has the right to financial aid provided by the PCSW.
-The applicant would then obtain the full amount of the financial social welfare allowance, equally and in the same way as every national or other legal resident of the country.
+If all reception structures are completely saturated and Fedasil decides to not assign a reception place, the asylum seeker has the right to financial aid provided by the PCSW.433 The applicant would then obtain the full amount of the financial social welfare allowance, equally and in the same way as every national or other legal resident of the country.
 This is also the case when the obligatory designated reception place (Code 207) is abrogated officially by Fedasil because of exceptional circumstances, for example when Fedasil allows the asylum seeker to live with a partner who already has a legal stay in Belgium.
-Since 1 September 2018, a person receives following amounts per month:
+Since 1 March 2020, a person receives following amounts per month:434

 Monthly amounts of "social integration" for Belgian nationals

 Category Monthly amount

-Single adult 940,11
+Single adult 958,91

+Cohabitant 639,27

+Person with family at charge 1.295,91